JaniHarkonen/DumpEmSuite/README.md

 resctrictions and inefficiencies imposed by DumpEm and the development of the suite can be separated from the development of DumpEm.

+## Updates

+### 18.1.2023
+Version 1.1.0 introduces themes (light and dark so far), Advanced Real Time Chart for stocks provided by TradingView and some bugfixes including a major one.

+Changes:
+- themes can now be applied in settings (light and dark)
+- TradingView's Advanced Real Time Chart widget has been added to all views (aside from MACRO) coupled with MACD, RSI and three MA indicators
+- `config.json` now stores the active tab making switching between workspaces easier
+- bugfixes
+	-- **MAJOR**: v.1.0.0 didn't use a relative directory path for `config.json` effectively preventing DumpEm Suite from functioning on any computer; now `process.cwd` is used to determine the directory -- MINOR: filtering stocks worked, however, didn't update the colors of the listings; the colors of listings now update

 ## Change log

 ### 4.4.2020